Toward General and Robust LLM-enhanced Text-attributed Graph Learning: Experiments

 \section{Experiments}

 In this section, we analyze the effectiveness of UltraTAG-S through experimental evaluation.
-To comprehensively assess the performance of our approach, we address the following questions: \textbf{\textit{Q1: }}What are the differences between existing TAGs learning methods under UltraTAG? \textbf{\textit{Q2: }}What is the performance of UltraTAG-S as a general and robust TAGs learning paradigm in ideal and sparse scenarios? \textbf{\textit{Q3: }}What factors contribute to the performance and robustness of UltraTAG-S? \textbf{\textit{Q4: }}What is the training time complexity and hyperparameter setting of UltraTAG-S?
-Details of the datasets and baselines are in Appendix~\ref{appendix:Datasets} and ~\ref{appendix:Baselines}.
+To comprehensively assess the performance of our approach, we address the following research questions: \textbf{\textit{Q1: }}What are the key differences between existing LLM-enhanced TAG learning methods when applied under the UltraTAG framework? \textbf{\textit{Q2: }}What is the overall performance of UltraTAG-S as a general and robust TAGs learning paradigm in both ideal and sparse data scenarios? \textbf{\textit{Q3: }}What critical factors and design choices contribute to the superior performance and robustness of UltraTAG-S? \textbf{\textit{Q4: }}What are the computational complexity and hyperparameter settings of training UltraTAG-S in practice?